MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

   - Will we require a heartbeat mechanism for those sources?
 - Will linearized reads negatively impact sequentially consistent reads (are they forced to advance similarly)?
 - What syntax is best to express linearizable (or non) reads?
 For example, as part of `BEGIN`?
+- Should be eventually change the default experience of using `materialized` to be `LINEARIZABLE`?